top of page

 For the Jeep business and the WW2 re-enactment unit this is a social gathering place and can experience heavy lift traffic.. so a grand staircase was needed and planned in the Summer of 2021..

-The most forward staircase was old, probably added after the original raising and remained narrow, steep and feared by all that beheld it.
-It was tucked against the exterior wall in its own bay on the ground floor and at an awkward angle in the club house above... furtile ground for a makeover!
+The most forward staircase was old, probably added after the original barn raising and remained narrow, steep and feared by all that beheld it.
+It was tucked against the exterior wall in its own bay on the ground floor and at an awkward angle in the club house above... fertile ground for a makeover!
 I had saved some beams from my 1850 Penn Dutch barn restoration and two were chosen to be newel posts to work into the new design and structure.
 After exchanging sketches, schedules and taking it in turns buying breakfast the plan was afoot! - out came the saws and drills / drill-drivers - few nails would be needed!

-The first task was to stabilize the cut line for the floor in the club house - a 2 x4 was then screwed down to be a saw guide and stop the floor planks torqueing out of pattern for the transformation to come. after checking all dimensions twice and promising to only remove 2 or so structural beam sections - the floor was cut and stripped back to open the new turn back staircase space.
+The first task was to stabilize the cut line for the floor in the club house - a 2 x4 was then screwed down to be a saw guide and stop the floor planks torquing out of pattern for the transformation to come. after checking all dimensions twice and promising to only remove 2 or so structural beam sections - the floor was cut and stripped back to open the new turn back staircase space.
 While the floor beams were being stripped to make a clear hole, the cantilever platform for the center landing started taking shape and was attached to the bones of the barn.

 The center of the free side of the platform was to be held with a newel post - an original rafter end was selected from my barn.
 This was originally too short to reach as high as the handrail would need to be, so it was extended using a modern beam and a Z splice.
 This antique beam features a tenon joint end, complete with peg hole and the face of the beam is inscribed with its original joint assembly number (roman numeral 4 "iiii").
 The platform landing also worked out to be just below the level of an existing window - which acts as a "footlight" in the center of the stair flights.